codingbat/express/README.md

 # express
 Testing Express Framework

+* Install dependencies: `npm install`
-Run the app with the following command: `node app.js`
+* Run the app with the following command: `node app.js`

-Then, load http://localhost:3000/ in a browser to see the output.
+* Load http://localhost:3000/ in a browser to see the output.